cilium/helm-gh-pages-action/README.md

   This is where the packaged charts and index.yaml will be pushed to.
 Provided as an [input][github-action-input].
   Defaults to `master`.

+- **repo**: The GitHub repository to deploy the helm artifacts to.
+Should be in the form `org/repository`.
+Defaults to the repository where the action runs.

 - **charts-folder**: Charts folder of your repository.
 Defaults to `charts`